vegidio/webp-go/README.md

 ## 💡 Motivation

-There are a couple of libraries to encode WebP images in Go, and even though they do the job well, they have one limitation that don't satisfy my needs: they either depend on libraries to be installed on the system to be built and/or later be executed.
+There are a couple of libraries to encode WebP images in Go, and even though they do the job well, they have one limitation that don't satisfy my needs: they depend on libraries to be installed on the system to be built and/or later be executed.

 **webp-go** uses CGO to create a static implementation of WebP, so you don't need to have `libwebp` (or any of its sub-dependencies) installed to encode WebP images.